-North by Northwest (NxNW) ICURe Programme – Cohort A – Applications opening soon
+North by Northwest (NxNW) ICURe Programme –Open for applications

 The ICURe (“Innovation-to-Commercialisation of University Research”) Programme trains, funds and supports teams led by university early-career researchers (ECRs) to determine whether there is a market for products or services that utilise their research, science or technology.
 Up to £35,000 of funding is available to ‘get out of the lab’ and validate these commercially-promising ideas in the marketplace.